dadamssg/arbiter/README.md

 // focus the arbiter on the $document
 $arbiter->setObject($document);

-// get the current permissions the user has access for the $document
+// get the current permissions the user has for the $document
 $permissions = $arbiter->getPermissions($user);

 // add permissions